 What's Wrong With Using Templates?

-So what's really wrong with using templates for business purposes anyway?
+So what's really wrong with using a logo or business card template, for example?
 I totally get why people do it.
-They're usually free, or very cheap and people who use them typically don't have a designer on staff to set up new business cards, etc..
-A lot of templates even look pretty good at first glance, depending on where you get the template from, of course.
+They're usually free, or very cheap and people who use them typically don't have a designer on staff or they assume they can’t afford one to set up these things.
+A lot of these templates even look really good, depending on where you get the template from, of course.

-So, if they're free/cheap, easy to use, and built into whatever company you're ordering the product from, then why shouldn't you be using them?
+So, if they're free, cheap, easy to use, and are built into whatever company you're ordering the product from (like VistaPrint), then why shouldn't you be using them?

-First & foremost, what I'm talking about here are template designs for company use, such as: business cards, letterheads, logos, etc..
+First & foremost, what I'm talking about here are template designs for company use, such as templates for your business logo… YIKES.

 1 | TEMPLATES ARE MADE TO APPEAL TO A LOT OF PEOPLE